GHOST-LOVE-YOU/tdengine-mcp/README.md

 ### Common Errors

-**Error: No connection pool available for environment**

-- Make sure you've defined all required environment variables for that environment

 **Error: Query execution failed**

 - Verify your SQL syntax
 - Check that you're only using supported query types (SELECT, SHOW, DESCRIBE)
 - Ensure your query is truly read-only

-For more comprehensive troubleshooting, see the [Troubleshooting Guide](docs/TROUBLESHOOTING.md).

-For examples of how to integrate with AI assistants, see the [Integration Examples](docs/INTEGRATION_EXAMPLE.md).

-For implementation details about the MCP protocol, see the [MCP README](docs/MCP_README.md).

 ## Contributing